fountum/acit-2420-assignment-1/README.md

 5. Copy the token and save it in a text file.
 The token will only be shown to you once, so don't skip this step.

 >[!WARNING]
 > Do not share this token with anyone.
-Posessing and API token will give them access to your DigitalOcean droplets.
+Possessing and API token will give them access to your DigitalOcean droplets.

 ![](/assets/digitalocean-api-token.png)